kubesimplify/website/README.md

 ## Contribute
 We're glad that you want to contribute!
-A first step to contributing is to start with something you think you can add value in te Community.
+A first step to contributing is to start with something you think you can add value in the community.
 Start attending Kubesimplify meetings, join the [Discord channels](https://discord.gg/uFBC8MyeeU) and subscribe to the [official youtube Channel](https://www.youtube.com/c/saiyam911).
 Ask in community, We always Welcome new Contributors.

 The Contributor Guide provides detailed instruction on how to get your ideas and bug fixes seen and accepted, including:
 - [Code of Conduct](code-of-conduct.md)